 The 30x Rule from Rory Vaden dictates that you, as the leader in your business, should spend 30x the amount of time training someone to do a specific task—exactly as though you were doing it yourself.
-For example, if a certain process takes you 10 minutes to complete, then you should be able to comfortably train someone for 300 minutes to complete that process, as the 30x rule suggests.
+So, for example, if a certain process takes you 10 minutes to complete, then you should be able to comfortably train someone for 300 minutes to complete that process, as the 30x rule suggests.

-Let’s look at the numbers: let’s say you need to take 10 minutes per day doing this specific task and there are 250 working days in a year, that’s 2500 minutes in the year (10 minutes x 250 days = 2500 minutes) that you spend working on that task!
+Let’s look at the numbers: let’s say you need to take 10 minutes per day doing this specific task, and there are 250 working days in a year, that’s 2500 minutes in the year (10 minutes x 250 days = 2500 minutes) that you spend working on that task!
 That’s over 45 hours a year!
 So spending 5 hours to train someone to do this task is worth your time.
 If you divide 300 (the time you’ll spend training) into 2,200 (the time you saved delegating this task), you are getting a Return on Time Invested (ROTI) of 733%!

 Now, imagine if you did this with other tasks as well.
 How much time would you be saving?
 How much more would you be able to do?
 How many phone calls or meetings could you have when you have delegated all these “little” important tasks to other people on your team?

 We know what you’re thinking.
 “But nobody else can do these things as well as I can.”
 It would help if you shifted from this limiting belief.
 It would help if you recognized that by delegating these tasks, you’re not only freeing up time for yourself, but you are empowering someone else in your team to step up and become a leader as well.